Skip to content

 A regulatory tracker is the five-step process above, run continuously by software instead of by a person on a Friday afternoon.
 It watches the federal and state sources, sorts each change into the food-regulatory buckets, drops the items that don't apply, checks the new state revision against the version from last week, and confirms the detail against the primary source.
 What reaches you is the short, current list of what changed and what it affects, with the citation already attached.

-The Mirelis Regulatory Horizon Tracker monitors FDA, USDA, FTC, TTB and state legislative activity nationwide, with daily change-detection, primary-source citations on every item, and a monthly digest.
-It currently tracks 156 primary-source-verified rules.
+The Mirelis Regulatory Horizon Tracker checks sources across FDA, USDA, FTC, TTB and state legislative activity nationwide each day.
+It currently maintains 166 developments with primary-source citations, filters, and key dates.
 You are not buying access to public data, that's free.
-You're buying the curation, the verification, and the hours back.
+You're buying the curation, verification, and time saved.

 Free download